 At a glance

 In the following table, “Y” means that it works, “N” means that it does not and “MC” means that it requires manual configuration to work.
 Columns marked “RB” mean that you should “Read Below” to know the full story.
 (Using the “find” facility of your browser is helpful to find the specific place.)
 For the “Linux in general” column, only “Y” “N” or “?” are possible since this is an abstract category.
 Items marked with (O) are optional when ordering the machine.
 Even for devices that show a “Y”, you should read the detailed information which follows to know about any potential issues.
-The Hardy + Procedure column shows the results of applying the installation procedure described below to a stock Hardy installation.
+The Lucid + Procedure column shows the results of applying the installation procedure described below to a stock Lucid installation.

 Network Card Y Y Y